ThomasCarstens/BotDrivestoWaypoint/README.md

 ![GitHub Logo](/images/state_machine.png)

 ## Development Goals
-2 May: Project will be usable in less than 10 days :sunflower:
+2 May: Project will be usable by 11 May :sunflower:

+### Contributions that are welcome
+:black_square_button: These will be outlined by 11 May

 ### Project security
 :ballot_box_with_check: Upload project from ThomasCarstens PC